Shooting At Upstate South Carolina Shopping Mall - FITSNews

 According to Spartanburg Police Department (SPD), two groups were involved in an altercation prior to the shooting.
 They entered the mall near the food court when “someone from one of the groups started shooting.”

-Three people were hospitalized in the aftermath of the shooting with non-life threatening injuries.
-Two individuals were detained by police in the aftermath of the shooting.
+Three people were hospitalized in the aftermath of the shooting with non-life-threatening injuries.
+Two individuals were detained by police.

 Deputies with the Spartanburg County Sheriff’s Office (SCSO) assisted SPD in responding to the incident – and in apprehending the two suspects.